How to Choose the Right Curriculum for Your Homeschool

 How much will it cost?

 Is the curriculum that you are drooling over affordable?
 Will it be worth the money you spend on it?
-Some things to consider when determining if the price tag is worth it is to consider if the product is consumable or can it be used with other children?
+Some things to consider when determining if the price tag is worth it is to consider if the product is consumable or if can it be used with other children.
 Does it have a high resale value?
 Can you purchase it used?
 See my post on purchasing a used homeschool curriculum.

 Is there a cheaper version?